Najlae86/maze_project/README.md

 My love for puzzles inspired me to work on this project, I've always enjoyed the sense of accomplishment after solving a tricky puzzle, so I decided to create this 3D maze game to bring that feeling to others.
 This project started as a portfolio project and has evolved into something I'm truly proud of.

+Explore the code and features on the GitHub repository: https://github.com/Najlae86/maze_project

+Read about the project in : https://najlae86.github.io/maze_blog/

+Check out my LinkedIn profile : https://www.linkedin.com/in/najlae-a-85a646202/

 ##Features

 ![image](https://github.com/user-attachments/assets/9ac428f0-5b84-415e-86f2-3e8012c54cb9)